Contact us whenever you need it!

 The cost of a POA in New York depends on the type and complexity of the document, the lawyer's experience, and their location.
 Generally, it will cost you several hundred dollars to make a POA with a lawyer in New York.
 However, you can use less expensive methods by using an online template and then have an attorney review at a much lower price.

-• How to revoke a POA in New York?
+• How can I revoke a POA in New York?

-• How to get a POA for elderly parents?
+• How can I get a POA for elderly parents?

-Getting a POA for an elderly person entails choosing whether you want the general or limited POA.
+Getting a POA for an elderly person entails choosing whether you want the general or limited Power of Attorney in New York.
 Afterward, choose the attorney-in-fact, create the POA, sign and notarize it, and give the agent the document to use when needed.